The Dark We Know Review

 About the Author

 Wen-yi Lee is a Clarion West alum from Singapore who likes writing about girls with bite, feral nature, and ghosts.
-Her speculative fiction has appeared in venues such as LightspeedStrange Horizons and Uncanny, as well as in various anthologies.
+Her speculative fiction has appeared in venues such as Light speedStrange Horizons, and Uncanny.
+It has also been featured in various anthologies.
 The Dark We Know is her debut novel.
 Find her on social media at @wenyilee_ and otherwise at wenyileewrites.com.